Complete Guide

 What is a top-up loan?

-Should I go for shorter tenure?
+Shall I take shorter tenure?

-Can I get tax benefit on under-construction property?
+Is there any tax benefit on under-construction property?

-Does prepayment affect my credit score?
+Will prepayment have any impact on my credit score?

 Can I refinance my home loan?